Malichus I: Rule

+There are few sources providing general information on the early years of Malichus' rule.
+The year of his accession to the throne was determined by cross-referencing his regnal year and that of Cleopatra VII's both of which were included as calendar dating systems in a Nabataean inscription discovered in Tell esh-Shuqafiya, Egypt, known as the Tell esh-Shuqafiya Nabataean inscription.
+The dedicatory inscription by a man named Wahb'Alahi to the deity Dusares shed important light on the chronology of the Nabataean king list, providing additional evidence for the hypothesized Obodas II, a short-lived predecessor king to Malichus, and successor to Aretas III.

+In the inscription, the regnal year for Malichus I is given as 26, and is noted alongside Cleopatra's year 18.
+As her eighteenth year of rule was 35/34 BC, his rule must have begun in 59/58 BC.
+In his Bellum Alexandrinum, Julius Caesar mentions him only in passing, noting that he requested from Malichus, king of the Nabataeans, the provision of cavalry for Caesar's war on Egypt.

+Malichus presided over the Nabataean kingdom within a larger geopolitically turbulent context with serious infighting between the Roman empire's elites who had set their sights on controlling and pacifying Judaea (where there were also internal dynastic disputes) and the wider region of Palestine (then part of the new province of Roman Syria), as well as the rest of Arabia (not yet a fully incorporated Roman province).
+Historian Glen Bowersock notes he managed to handle the many diplomatic intrigues of this era with some success.

-Malichus was a possible cousin of Herod the Great of the Herodian kingdom.
+Malichus was a possible cousin of Herod the Great of the Herodian kingdom, as Herod's mother Cypros, the wife of Antipater the Idumaean, was a Nabataean princess.
 When Herod fled Judea in 40 BC to escape imprisonment by the Hasmonean ruler Antigonus II Mattathias, who had already imprisoned his brother Phasael, he first traveled to the court of Malichus.
 However, Malichus I turned Herod away, as the Nabataean king was politically aligned with the Parthian Empire, which viewed Herod as a client ruler of the rival Roman Republic.
 Herod then decided to take refuge instead in Alexandria, at the court of Cleopatra VII of Ptolemaic Egypt.

 Malichus I eventually came into conflict with Cleopatra VII after her lover and Roman triumvir Mark Antony granted her Nabataean territories in the Gulf of Aqaba along the Red Sea, which had long been used as a staging ground for Nabataean raids on Ptolemaic lands.
 After a bitter open conflict between Malichus I and Cleopatra, allegedly stoked by her aggressive acts, Malichus I, along with Herod, failed to show up and support Antony and Cleopatra during the fateful Battle of Actium in 31 BC, a decisive victory for their rival Octavian.
+Malichus seems to have died in 30 BC, shortly after Cleopatra apparently took her own life in despair, and was succeeded by Obodas III.